sfi0zy/workspace-setup/README.md

 # Workspace setup for elementary OS 7

-These scripts install different software, return tray icons, clean up in the launcher, configure vim as a simple frontend ide, and add visual settings for the bash and the standard terminal.
+These scripts install different software, return tray icons, clean up in the launcher, configure the vim as a simple frontend ide, and add visual settings for the bash and the standard terminal.

 ## WARNINGS